openclimatefix/PVNet/reports/pvnet_comp.md

 The ± represents the standard error in the metric.

-PVNet has a statiscially significant MAE of 129.75 MW compared to PVLive Intradays MAE of 197.37 MW(shown to be statstically significant with a sample size of n = 5053).
+PVNet has a significantly better MAE of 129.75 MW compared to PVLive Intraday's MAE of 197.37 MW (shown to be statistically significant with a sample size of n = 5053).
 Across the data points tested PVNet has a 34.3% reduction in MAE compared to PVLive Intraday.

 PVNet also shows a significant reduction in MBE compared to PVLive Intraday.
 PVLive intraday has an MBE of -187.91 MW indicating a strong tendency to underpredict the actual value where as PVNet has an MBE of 6.30 MW indicating a very slight tendency to overpredict.